 The locations on the game board in the original version have been kept over time and maintain their sense of history.
 The properties are based off streets in Atlantic City (New Jersey, USA) and have kept their iconic names for decades.

 Over time, in the real Atlantic City, some of the names have changed in real life.
 But on the monopoly board, the names have been preserved over the decades.

 The initial pieces that came with the Monopoly board game were the top hat, the thimble, the iron, the shoe, the battleship, and the cannon.

 The top hat is a natural association to the game’s character Mr. Monopoly, also known as Rich Uncle Penny bags.
 People have speculated the character was based off J.P.
 Morgan.

 The iron and cannon have since been retired and replaced with new pieces.
-The reason the cannon and battleship were included was because they were leftover pieces from a failed board game called Conflict.
-The thimble and shoe are still a part of Monopoly.
+Originally these were leftover pieces from a failed board game called Conflict and the manufacturer used them to reduce their costs.

 Evolution of the Pieces

 The seventh piece that was released for the game was the racecar, which is still included in the game today.
-What’s more amusing is that the racecar exactly matches the racecars found in Cracker Jacks in the 1930s.
-The racecar came out in 1935 and was thought to be the car that Mr. Monopoly could have.
+What’s more amusing is that the racecar exactly matches the racecars found in Cracker Jacks in the 1930s!
+The racecar came out in 1935 and was thought to be the car that Mr. Monopoly could have back then in the historical context of the time.
 It has gone through a few changes over the years, but is still pretty similar today.

 I’m Natalie Garcia and I started this website to share my love of trivia, facts and fun knowledge tidbits.
 We cover things like celebrity gossip, historical facts, tv shows, world leaders and just odd and random fun things.
 I started this site to have some fun with my hobby and share some useful information with you, our community.
 Please feel to send me your suggestions and feedback through the contact form.
 And if you have suggestions for things to write about, please shoot me a message!